YaleDataScience/MachineTranslation/README.md

 # YDS Project : Machine Translation
 ---

-We go over the history of Machine Traslation from the IMB Models to recent models based off of neural networks.
+We go over the history of Machine Traslation from the IMB Models to recent models based on nerual networks.
+The ultimate objective of this project is to implement a system of neural networks that respect linguistic structures, such as part of speech, distortion between languages.

 ### Members